o355/PyWeather/README.md

 This stage of PyWeather will last a few versions, and span at last 6 months.

 ## Contributing
-Since I don't have all the time in the world to work on PyWeather, contributing is a great way to help with PyWeather.

-Bug reports, pull requests, feature suggestions, all that fun stuff can help me out with my limited time I have to code PyWeather.
-Read over CONTRIBUTING.md in the .github folder, to see how things work.

 ## Contributers
 Thanks to these awesome people, they've helped out PyWeather by coding in bug fixes, new features, reporting bugs, and suggesting new stuff.